labgem/PlaScope/README.md

 This method enables you to classify contigs from a WGS assembly according to their location (i.e. plasmid or chromosome).
 It is based on a smart tool called [Centrifuge](https://github.com/infphilo/centrifuge), initially developed as a metagenomic classifier.
 We propose here an application on *E. coli* plasmidome, with a specific database build on one hand completely finished genomes of *E. coli* from the NCBI, and on the other hand on a custom plasmid database.
-In fact 3 databases of plasmid have been merged together : plasmids used to create plasmidfinder (http://aac.asm.org/content/58/7/3895.long), plasmids proposed by Orlek *et al.* (https://www.sciencedirect.com/science/article/pii/S2352340917301567?via%3Dihub) and plasmids from the RepliColScope project (http://www.agence-nationale-recherche.fr/Project-ANR-10-GENM-0012 / https://www.ebi.ac.uk/ena/data/view/PRJEB24625)
+In fact 3 databases of plasmid have been merged together : plasmids used to create plasmidfinder (http://aac.asm.org/content/58/7/3895.long), plasmids proposed by Orlek *et al.* (https://www.sciencedirect.com/science/article/pii/S2352340917301567?via%3Dihub) and plasmids from the [RepliColScope project](http://www.agence-nationale-recherche.fr/Project-ANR-10-GENM-0012 / https://www.ebi.ac.uk/ena/data/view/PRJEB24625)

 We also propose a Klebsiella database that has been evaluated on a clinical dataset of 12 *Klebsiella pneumoniae* strains.